hazelzhao/Customer-Churn-EP2-FeatureEngineering-more/README.md

 # Read me

-This part aims at discovering if feature engineering help to model improvement.
+This part aims at discovering if feature engineering helps to model improvement.

 Analysed the correlation between variables, reduced the number of variables from 46 to 19.
 Coefficient for categorical data -- Cramer'V